 Overview

-Agile project management is characterized by its iterative and flexible approach.
+Agile project management is characterised by its iterative and flexible approach.

-It emphasizes collaboration, customer feedback, and rapid adaptation to changing requirements.
+It emphasises collaboration, customer feedback, and rapid adaptation to changing requirements.

-Agile is particularly well-suited for healthcare projects that require continuous improvements, such as software development, clinical trials, and patient care process optimization.
+Agile is particularly well-suited for healthcare projects that require continuous improvements, such as software development, clinical trials, and patient care process optimisation.

 Key characteristics